Arcaster42/rhymus/README.md

 ## News

 As of October 29th, the project is nearly feature complete.
-With just a few more editions, **Rhymus will be finalized for the vanilla JavaScript edition**.
+With just a few more additions, **Rhymus will be finalized for the vanilla JavaScript edition**.
 Once that is set, **React and Vue branches will be opened**.
 I'd like to open them up some time in mid-November and by the end of November at the latest, so please help get the last pieces in!
 This has been a great project built entirely by the community, and I am incredibly grateful for everyone putting their time and effort into this.
 I look forward to see your work in the near future!

 ## Gameplay